TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Languages/Index.rst

 ==================

 The *Page* module may now seem cluttered, with one column for each translation.
-You can view a single language at a time with the original layout, by switching back to the "Columns" mode and choosing a specific language in the docheader.
+You can view a single language at a time by switching back to the "Columns" mode and choosing a specific language in the docheader.

 .. figure:: ../Images/LanguagesColumnModeWithTranslation.png
    :alt: The "Columns" mode displaying a translation